Fer-Jg/TownyAdvanced-Spanish/How-Towny-Works.md

 A resident of a town can see the ranks within their town using `/town ranklist`.
 A mayor can use `/town rank {add|remove} {playername} {rankname}` to give a player a new rank within their town.
 A king can use `/nation rank {add|remove} {playername} {rankname}` to give a player a new rank within their nation.

+As of Towny 0.97.1.0 admins are able to edit the townyperms.yml ingame using the `/ta townyperms` command.
+See `/ta townyperms ?` for commands and information.

 []()Configuring Mayor and King Titles, Town and Nation Names
 ------------------------------------------------------------